List of international trips made by presidents of the United States: John F. Kennedy

 John F. Kennedy made eight international trips during his presidency.
 Two of these were to Europe, and the other six were to various nations in the Western Hemisphere.
-His second trip to Europe included the famous speech Ich bin ein Berliner at the Berlin Wall, the visit of the first Catholic president to Vatican City, plus the visit to Kennedy's ancestral home in Ireland.
+His second trip to Europe included the famous speech Ich bin ein Berliner at the Rathaus Schöneberg, the visit of the first Catholic president to Vatican City, plus the visit to Kennedy's ancestral home in Ireland.
 First Lady Jacqueline Kennedy traveled with him on his 1961 visit to France and received such a popular reaction there that the president quipped "I am the man who accompanied Jacqueline Kennedy to Paris – and I have enjoyed it!"